BestTimesToVisit.com Logo

 safety

-Guangzhou is generally a safe city, but like any major metropolis, be aware of your surroundings, especially in crowded markets and on public transport, to avoid petty theft.
-Keep your valuables secure and be cautious of overly friendly strangers offering unsolicited help.
+Guangzhou is generally very safe, but like any big city, be aware of your surroundings, especially in crowded markets like Beijing Road Pedestrian Street.
+Keep your valuables secure and be wary of overly friendly strangers offering unsolicited tours or 'tea ceremonies' – these are often scams.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.